-While the ScanCentral Controller can be deployed in standalone mode, communication with Fortify Software Security Center provides additional benefits:
+While the Controller can be deployed in standalone mode, communication with Fortify Software Security Center provides additional benefits:

-- The Fortify Software Security Center user interface includes a Scans view that makes it easy to view the status of recent scan requests. - The ScanCentral Controller can upload scan results directly to Fortify Software Security Center application versions. - You can create and manage ScanCentral sensor pools from Fortify Software Security Center.
+- The Fortify Software Security Center user interface includes a Scans view that makes it easy to view the status of recent scan requests. - The Controller can upload scan results directly to Fortify Software Security Center application versions. - You can create and manage ScanCentral SAST sensor pools from Fortify Software Security Center.
 (For information about sensor pools, see the Micro Focus Fortify Software Security Center User Guide.)

-To integrate Fortify Software Security Center and Fortify ScanCentral:
+To integrate Fortify Software Security Center with ScanCentral SAST:

-- 1. Log in to Fortify Software Security Center as an administrator, and then, on the Fortify header, click ADMINISTRATION. - In the left panel, select Configuration, and then select ScanCentral.
-The ScanCentral page opens. - 3.
-To enable the polling of ScanCentral Controller to retrieve scan request status, select the Enable ScanCentral check box. - 4.
-In the ScanCentral Controller URL box, type the URL for the ScanCentral Controller. - 5.
-In the ScanCentral poll period (seconds) box, either select or type the number of seconds to elapse between ScanCentral polls. - 6.
-In the SSC and ScanCentral Controller shared secret box, type the password for Fortify Software Security Center to use when it requests data from the ScanCentral Controller.
-(If you use clear text, this string must match the value stored in the ScanCentral Controller config.properties file for the ssc_cloudctrl_secret key.)
+- 1. Log in to Fortify Software Security Center as an administrator, and then, on the Fortify header, click ADMINISTRATION. - 2.
+In the left panel, select Configuration, and then select ScanCentral SAST.
+The ScanCentral SAST page opens. - To enable the polling of Controller to retrieve scan request status, select the Enable ScanCentral SAST check box. - 4.
+In the ScanCentral Controller URL box, type the URL for the Controller. - 5.
+In the ScanCentral poll period (seconds) box, either select or type the number of seconds to elapse between ScanCentral SAST polls. - 6.
+In the SSC and ScanCentral Controller shared secret box, type the password for Fortify Software Security Center to use when it requests data from the Controller.
+(If you use clear text, this string must match the value stored in the Controller config.properties file for the ssc_scancentral_ctrl_secret key.